Approximation game

 From the construction of rationals, we know that the spacing between them is arbitrarily close, but at any “magnification level” — for any chosen denominator b — the values divide the continuum into uniform intervals.
 Uniform spacing also implies maximal spacing: even though there is no upper or lower bound to the values of a / b, they are as far apart as they can be.
 Any new value inserted onto the number line will necessarily sit “closer” to an existing rational.

 Although the puzzle we started with might seem silly, the study of these structures — known as Diophantine approximations — is taken seriously and gets complicated fast.
-For example, it’s possible to construct so-called Liouville numbers that have an infinite irrationality exponent (endless n-good approximations for any n), but it’s a lot harder to prove that there’s any commonly-encountered number with an irrationality exponent greater than two.
+For example, it’s possible to construct so-called Liouville numbers that have an infinite irrationality exponent (endless n-good approximations for any n), but it’s a lot harder to prove that any commonly-encountered number has an irrationality exponent greater than two.
 In the same vein, algebraic irrationals (e.g., √2) all have an irrationality measure of two, but the proof of this is fiendishly difficult and netted its discoverer the Fields Medal back in 1958.

 You might also enjoy my other articles about math, including: